Datavault-UK/automate-dv-docs/docs/macros.md

 the `timestamp_field` to those specified in the load date range.
 If you are only using dbtvault table template macros with this materialisation, then there is no need for any additional work.

-However, If you are writing your own models and wish to use the this materialisation, then you must include a `WHERE __PERIOD_FILTER__` somewhere appropriate in your model.
+However, If you are writing your own models and wish to use this materialisation, then you must include a `WHERE __PERIOD_FILTER__` somewhere appropriate in your model.
 A CTE which selects from your source model and then includes the placeholder, should provide best results.

-See the [hub](https://github.com/Datavault-UK/dbtvault/blob/release/0.7.6/macros/tables/hub.sql) source code for further understanding.
+See the [hub](https://github.com/Datavault-UK/dbtvault/blob/release/0.7.6/macros/tables/hub.sql) source code for a demonstration of this.

 #### Idempotent loads